 Models starting with

-• TXI were produced by Texas Instruments
+manufactured by Texas Instruments

-• DAN were produced by APF
+DAN were imported by APF Electronics, Inc.

-• GLE by Lloyd's
+GLE were manufactured by Lloyd's Electronics, Inc.

 An identical housing was used for both the P8P alias TXI-8645A and the P8M alias TXI-8646A calculators.
 The printed circuit board and the serial number of the calculator gives you another information: Late P8F calculators (e.g. 37X-0026077 from Thomas Brockmeier) carry a PCB with a marking P8F/P8P.
 Okay, the same PCB in two calculators.
 Please compare this serial number with the P8P: 37X-0066692.
 Let's assume that the P8P replaced the P8F in the year 1974 and the happy customer got the %-key for free.